tartansandal/tartansandal.github.io/_drafts/github-pages-on-fedora.md

 Now it was time to deploy.

 I had already been using git to track the development of this project and had merged all my changes into the `master` branch.
-In order to deploy all I had to do was not attach it to the `tartansandal.github.io` repository, and push my
+All I had to do was attach the project to the `tartansandal.github.io` repository and push my changes:
-changes:

 ```shell
 git add remote origin git@github.com:tartansandal/tartansandal.github.io.git